 The reasons for taking part in a paternity, sibling or grandparent DNA test, are usually very similar.
 First is that there are potential biological relationships that exist between test participants.
 Second is that the evidence to support that biological relationship does not exist.
 In other words, the evidence is lacking or has been brought into question.

 In the UK, the identity of a person’s biological mother is rarely questioned.
 So, DNA tests are used to gather evidence relating to the paternity (biological father) of one or more of the test participants.

 To extract as much information from a DNA test, it is important to test the most direct relationship possible.
 For example, a test between parent and child, will always produce more conclusive results than a complex test.
-For instance, tests such as Sibling or Grandparent, test for relationships further removed from a direct genetic link.
+For instance, DNA tests such as sibling or grandparent, test for relationships further removed from a direct genetic link.
 These tests can be very accurate.
-But, they cannot replace the tests that directly analyse and compare the DNA of a potential biological parent.
+But they cannot replace the tests that directly analyse and compare the DNA of a potential biological parent.

-For example, a male and female believe they may have the same biological father.
+A male and female believe they may have the same biological father.
 They know that they have different biological mothers.
-If the alleged father is available to take part, then we would recommend a Paternity test.
+If the alleged father is available to take part, then we would recommend a paternity test.

 What is the alleged father is not available?
 The parents of the alleged father (the potential paternal grandparents) can take part in a test.
 As a result, the duo grandparent DNA Test would be the next test recommended.